-The Ellen MacArthur Foundation has created a challenge for brands to incorporate circularity into their design process.
+The Ellen MacArthur Foundation created a challenge for brands to incorporate circularity into their design process.
 The Jeans Redesign Project calls on them to rethink their traditionally linear- take, make, waste approach and instead create jeans that are long lasting, eco-friendly, socially responsible AND recyclable.
-It's a tall order for even the biggest jeans brands but currently 68 companies, big and small, have signed on.
+It’s a tall order for even the biggest jeans brands but currently 68 companies, big and small, have signed on.

-Why just jeans?
-Because jeans are one of the most universally consumed and polluting fashion items it makes them the perfect starting point.
+Why jeans?
+Because they are one of the most universally consumed and polluting fashion items it makes them the perfect starting point.
 Cotton, their primary ingredient, requires a tremendous amount of water and pesticides to grow and toxic chemicals are used in their dying and treatment processes.
 With a typical pair, the zippers and rivets are non-removable so only the leg portion can be recycled.
 The Redesign Project aims to change that so 100% of the jeans can be recycled.
 The brands who have accepted the challenge are coming up with ways to make un-screwable rivets, recycle the dye water, adopt chemical free treatment techniques, remove back patches and interior tags and print the garment information directly on the jeans.

 Some of the biggest brands have signed on including Gap, Guess, Lee, Wrangler, Banana Republic, Reformation, Tommy Hilfiger.
 They are scheduled to launch May of 2021 but several have products that are already available.
 Here are some of our recommendations.

 CONSCIOUS CREDOS: Less Water, Less Chemicals, Sustainable Material

 The Joaquin by Boyish Jeans includes organic and recycled cotton, reducing its carbon footprint and reducing water usage.

 These denim overalls by C & A are made with recycled cotton.

 CONSCIOUS CREDOS: Energy Efficient Use, Less Chemicals, Less Water